palmin/ExternalDisplay/README.md

-# ExternalDisplay with iOS 13+ scene based app lifecycle
+# External displays with iOS 13+ scene based app lifecycle

 Small example showing how to switch between showing dedicated content and mirroring the main display on external display on iOS 13+ when using scene based app lifecycle as required for multiple windows.